 We can truly tell their stories as we explore how applications are developed and created and incubated.

 This is a new move for Apple and was rumored for months.
-Unique content could be a valuable expansion to Apple’s rumored TV service and could help the organization some assistance with differentiating itself in the crowded streaming market as it looks to build out its Internet services division.
-On Thursday, Eddy Cue who oversee iTunes and Apple Music at Apple said:
+Unique content could be a valuable expansion of Apple’s rumored TV service and could help the organization some assistance with differentiating itself in the crowded streaming market as it looks to build out its Internet services division.
+On Thursday, Eddy Cue who oversees iTunes and Apple Music at Apple said:

 We’ve seen some originaly inspiring and incredible stories from our developers in what they’ve done, where they come from, how they began and the issues they’ve solved.